Life insurance for single parents

 This type of policy is available for people age 45 and up, and can be a good option for single parents who may not qualify for traditional term life.

-Who should you name as the beneficiary of your policy?
+Should you list your child as the beneficiary of your policy?

-Instead of naming your child, set up a trust and name it as your beneficiary.
-You can specify how the money is distributed, how much is spent, and what it can be spent on, and a trustee will carry out your wishes.
+Instead of naming your child, your best option is to set up a trust and name it as your beneficiary.
+You can specify how the money is distributed, how much is spent, and what it can be spent on — and a trustee will carry out your wishes.
+It’s also a much better option than simply leaving a will.

-“A will designates guardianship, but how assets are distributed is contestable," says Patrick Hanzel, certified financial planner and advanced planning manager at Policygenius.
-"Whoever the guardian is would be entrusted to provide for the minor under court supervision, but a lot could go wrong.
-You can define exactly what you want in a revocable trust.”
+“A will designates guardianship, but how assets are distributed is contestable,” says Patrick Hanzel, certified financial planner and advanced planning manager at Policygenius.
+“Whoever the guardian is would be entrusted to provide for the minor under court supervision, but a lot could go wrong.
+You can define exactly what you want in an irrevocable trust.”

-If you are the child of a single parent and know you’re the beneficiary of their life insurance policy but can’t find the details, you can search for it through your state’s insurance department
+• If you are the beneficiary of a life insurance policy but can’t find the details, you can search for it through your state’s insurance department.

 Buying a life insurance policy is one of the best things you can do to protect your child’s financial future.
-A few simple safeguards can guarantee that your child has the support they need no matter what.
+A few simple safeguards can guarantee that your child has the financial support they need even if you pass away.

 Frequently asked questions